JADES: Low Surface Brightness Galaxies at 0.4 < z < 0.8 in GOODS-S: Introduction

 The photometric spectral energy distributions (SEDs) of LSBs have been well fit by old (> 7 Gyr) stellar populations \citep{jimenez1998} which have been suggested to be the primary source of dust heating in LSBs \citep{rahman2007}.
 LSBs also form the majority of galaxies in the dwarf ($M_* < 10^9 M_{\odot}$) regime \citep{jackson2021}.
 A recent analysis of the Horizon AGN hydrodynamical simulation \citep{dubois2014, kaviraj2017} by \cite{martin2019} suggests that LSBs start as HSBs before $z \sim 2$, but through supernova feedback and tidal interactions, the density of the galaxy is decreased, making it more diffuse and dimmer in surface brightness.
 Another analysis by \cite{sales2020} identifies tidal interactions and stripping as an evolutionary pathway for ultra-diffuse galaxies (UDGs), a sub-class of LSBs, to form.
 In dense environments, these processes are assisted by ram pressure stripping.

 The environments of LSBs are diverse; they are found to be common in clusters \citep{koda2015}, but they have been observed in all environments \citep{merritt2016, papastergis2017, roman_trujillo2017, greco_etal2018}.
 Compared to the HSB population, LSBs appear to be quenched, and mostly occupy the red sequence \citep{van_dokkum2015, van_dokkum2016, ferre_mateu2018, ruiz_lara2018}.
-However, they can be bluer in dense environments \citep{roman_trujillo2017, zaritsky2019}.
 This observational evidence, along with predictions from hydrodynamical simulations, suggest that there is not one characteristic evolutionary mechanism alone which is responsible for the formation of LSB galaxies.

 The study of LSBs is important in a cosmological context because many current problems in the $\Lambda$ Cold Dark Matter ($\Lambda$CDM) model, such as overmerging \citep{klypin1999}, cold collapse \citep{moore1999}, and subhalo darkness \citep{boylan_kolchin2011} may be resolved by studying LSBs.
 In the $\Lambda$CDM model, LSBs naturally arise from dark matter halos with high angular momentum \citep{dalcanton1997}, which is supported by some observational data \citep{jimenez1998}.
 However, recent simulations seem to suggest that LSBs have similar angular momentum to HSB galaxies \citep{martin2019}.
 Nevertheless, the importance of LSBs in cosmological models, along with their general paucity in past surveys \citep{ferguson_mcgaugh1994, williams2016, kaviraj2020, kim2023}, indicates that studying properties of the LSB population can provide a more complete picture of galaxy formation.